nextcloud/suspicious_login/README.md

 ## Configuration

-Enable a button in notifications to lookup more info about a suspicious IP (geography, ISP):
+By default notifications about suspicious logins contain a link (button) to lookup more info about the noted IP address (geography, ISP).
+This link can be disabled if it isn't desired:

-`occ config:app:set --value 1 suspicious_login show_more_info_button`
+`occ config:app:set --value 0 suspicious_login show_more_info_button`

 ## Development setup